SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

 \textbf{Effect of dynamic clustering.} As described in Section \ref{sec:section3.3}, we exploit the dynamic matrix $\textbf{M}$ in Eq. (\ref{equation:kmeans}) to guide multi-level contrast.
 Tab. \ref{tab:ablation_unsuper} (Bottom) and Tab. \ref{tab:ablation_unsuper_breakfast} (Bottom) show the effect of dynamic clustering.
 Note that the method without dynamic clustering refers to the approach with the fixed matrix $\textbf{M}_{in}$.
 From Tab. \ref{tab:ablation_unsuper} (Bottom) and Tab. \ref{tab:ablation_unsuper_breakfast} (Bottom), we discover that the segmentation performance can be further improved by applying the dynamic clustering to the selection of negative pairs.
 This is mainly because dynamic clustering allows us to further reduce the clustering errors by joint clustering on the temporal, semantic and pre-trained input features.

 \textbf{Effect of different semantic feature extractors.} Tab. \ref{tab:comparison_mlp} shows the results of using different semantic feature extractors for constructing multi-level contrastive learning.
+Semantic features provide context about the scene or objects present in the video frames, which highlights action-specific attributes.
+First, they assist in creating inter-information positive pairs to reinforce intra-class similarity.
+For instance, frames at corresponding positions in the sequence, both in terms of semantic and temporal features, are expected to belong to the same action category.
+Second, they contribute to enlarging inter-class dissimilarity by constructing inter-information negative pairs and intra-information negative pairs, respectively.
+'MLP (1 layer)' means a single-layer MLP, which has one hidden layer between the input and output layers.
+'Conv1d' refers to a one-dimensional convolutional layer.
 We can observe that greater complexity of semantic feature extractors may lead to worse performance.
+Therefore, we choose MLP (1 layer) as the semantic feature extractor.

+\textbf{Qualitative Results.} In this section, we employ t-Distributed Stochastic Neighbor Embedding (t-SNE) to visualise the I3D feature alongside other features learned by ICC and our proposed method on the 50Salads dataset, as shown in Fig. \ref{fig:tsne_50salads}.
+Each colour in the figure corresponds to a distinct action.
+The features selected for visualisation are randomly sampled from the combined multi-resolution representation extracted by the C2F-TCN model \cite{singhania2022iterative}.
+Notably, our method exhibits superior class separation, indicating the strong representation learning capability facilitated by our Semantic-guided Multi-level Contrast scheme.
+This enhanced separation shows the effectiveness of our approach in capturing more discriminative representation for action segmentation.